arulkrishna98/car_price_prediction/README.md

 # Car Price Prediction

-<p>This project takes the parameters of an used car like: Company name, Model name, Year of Purchase, Fuel Type and Number of Kilometers it has been driven.</p>
+<p>This project takes the parameters of a used car like: Company name, Model name, Year of Purchase, Fuel Type and Number of Kilometers it has been driven.</p>
 <p>It then predicts the possible price of the car.
-For example, the image below shows the predicted price of our Hyundai Grand i10.</p>
+For example, the image below shows the predicted price.</p>

 Model Demo: https://car-price-predictions0.herokuapp.com/